LimonTH/BlackOut-CE/README.md

 > **Note:** This project is a continuation of the original Blackout Client by **luhpossu** and **KassuK**.
 > As a solo developer, I (**Limon_TH**) have taken up this idea, and I'm not going to give it up just yet.
 >
+> Please, use baritone-api mod if you need baritone.

 ---

 ## 🛠 Current TASKS (TODO)